Evangelism & Discipleship. Justice & Mercy. Church Planting.

 The Washington campus of Reformed Theological Seminary (RTS) is committed to providing faithful, confessional and theological training to those who would serve Jesus Christ in different contexts around the world as ministers, missionaries, scholars, and lay leadership.

-Led by Matt Bowles, Reformed University Fellowship (RUF) seeks to reflect God’s grace to the international community at George Mason University.
+Led by Matthew DeLong, Reformed University Fellowship (RUF) seeks to reflect God’s grace to the international community at George Mason University.
 RUF International exists to:

 Serge Short-Term Missions